Extreme local statistics in random graphs: maximum tree extension counts: Trees: reduction to random trees in the sparse case

 The proofs of Lemmas~\ref{lem:sparse_lower_GW} and~\ref{lem:sparse_upper_GW} are both based on coupling arguments, using an exploration process to relate the neighborhood structure in the random graph~$\Gnp$ to the Galton--Watson tree~$\cT_{n,p}$.
-More precisely, given a vertex~${v \in [n]}$, we explore a subtree of~$\Gnp$ rooted at~$v$ as follows.
-At each step~$i \ge 0$, the set~$L_i$ will be a subset of the leaves of the partially discovered tree, and~$S_i$ will be vertices not in the tree that can potentially be connected to some leaf.
+Given a vertex~${v \in [n]}$, we explore all vertices at distance at most $h$ from $v$ in the breadth-first manner, generating a subtree of~$\Gnp$ rooted at~$v$.

+Turning to the precise definition, at each step~$i \ge 0$, the set~$L_i$ will be a subset of the leaves of the partially discovered tree, and~set $S_i$ (which we call the \emph{candidate set}) will consists vertices not in the tree.
 We start~with

 At each step~$i \ge 0$, we pick a vertex~$v_i$ in~$L_i$ of minimal distance from~$v$ and expose the edges between $v_i$ and $S_i$ (their number has distribution $\Bin(|S_i|,p)$).
 Then we remove~$v_i$ from~$L_i$, and transfer the new neighbors of~$v_i$ from~$S_i$ to~$L_i$, i.e., set